vmedv/Benchmark-v700-performance-prediction/SOFTWARE_DESIGN.md

 The [StopCondition](./microbench/workloads/stop_condition/stop_condition.h) determines the workload operating time.
 The `isStopped` method is called by ThreadLoop before each execution of the `step` method, and returns `false` if the ThreadLoop should continue and `true` if the ThreadLoop should terminate.
 The countdown begins after calling the `start` function.
-After completion the `clean` method is called.
+Its completion the `clean` method is called.
 The purpose of the `clean` method is to free the resources that the StopCondition may have acquired after it started.
 In contrast to other entities, StopCondition does not have builders, so it is converted to json format on its own.